xybu/onedrived-dev/README.md

 $ python3 --version
 ```

-If `python3` command is not found, please install `python3` package.
+If `python3` command is not found, or its version is below `3.3`, please install the latest `python3` package.
 For example, on Ubuntu

 ```bash
 $ sudo apt-get install python3